mihaibld/mihaibld/README.md

      Research Engineer
 - 👀 Mainly interested in web development and knowledge expanding while solving problems by code writing.
 - 🌱 Web Development: - HTML, CSS, JavaScript.
-- 💞️ As a self-taught, I’m looking to progress and collabs on various projects.
+- 💞️ As a self-taught, I’m looking to progress and collaborate on various projects.
 - 📫bledeam@gmail.com

 <!---